-The Golden Summit Project is comprised of a series of long-term leases ("Keystone Claims", "Tolovana Claims", "Newsboy Claims", "Green Claims", "Chatham Claims" and "Alaska Mental Health Trust Property" see below for further details) and claims owned by Freegold.
+Located 32km northeast of Fairbanks, Alaska the Golden Summit Project is comprised of a series of long-term leases ("Keystone Claims", "Tolovana Claims", "Newsboy Claims", "Green Claims", "Chatham Claims" and "Alaska Mental Health Trust Property" see below for further details) and claims and lands owned by Freegold.
 The project is subject to various sliding net smelter return royalties ("NSR's") ranging from 1-5% dependent on the price of gold.
+A detailed description of the leases follows: